CarpenterEvan/TubeRoom/README.md

 # TubeRoom
-Code that I use for work in the Tube Room, there are different processsed that can be sped up using python.
+Code that I use for work in the Tube Room, there are different processses I do every day that can be sped up using python.
 This was originally on a Google Colab file, but it is often far too slow when taking multiple keyboard inputs.
+So now I run it from my console.
     Verification:
         I want to scan the barcode ID on a tube and check from the Database file what tests it has passed.
         I will be doing this for thousands of tubes, so I want it to be quick, easy, and compact.